Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 5.You will then be able to run the app locally using the following command: python3 manage.py runserver

+## Heroku Deployment

+Step 1: Create Heroku Account and create an app for the project.

+Step 2: Go to the app's settings and click on "reveal config vars".
+Then set the following the variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, DATABASE_URL, EMAIL_HOST_PASS, EMAIL_HOST_USER, SECRET_KEY, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET, and USE_AWS

+Step 4: Go to the settings file of the main fitness app and add your own Postgres database url to the DATABASES section where it says:

+default': dj_database_url.parse("Here")

+Step 5: Make the migrations to the PostgreSQL Database by typing the following into the terminal:

+python3 manage.py makemigrations

+Then

+python3 manage.py migrate

+Step 6: Then finally login into heroku in the terminal (heroku login) and commit your changes so as to push the code to the live app.

+Step 7: Open App in Heroku

 # Credits

 - Code